 dev

-automatically deploy changes to a designated development or test
+branch, it should automatically deploy changes to a designated

 branch to a development or QA environment).